• Skip to primary navigation

 The Worst Option: Default And Attempt To Settle Your Debt

 The worst option for your private student loans is default.
-Defaulting on any type of student loans can wreck your credit, prevent you from getting future student loans, and could even cost your your job.
+Defaulting on any type of student loans can wreck your credit, prevent you from getting future student loans, and could even cost your job.

 The sad part is I see too many borrowers get caught up in the student loan scam that is private student loan debt settlement.
 This is a scam where a company (or even sometimes a law firm) will encourage borrowers to stop making payments on their student loans, and instead make payments to the student aid company or law firm.
 Over time, the borrower's student loan goes into default, trashing their credit score.
 Meanwhile, the aid company is taking in their payments happily.